-The beneficiary must select a Health Plan in their designated county and complete and mail back the Medi-Cal Choice form to the HCO enrollment contractor, or call the HCO enrollment contractor to submit the choice via phone within 30 days of receiving the Medi-Cal Choice form.
-If the beneficiary does not select a Health Plan, the HCO enrollment contractor assigns one based on DHCS criteria.
+The beneficiary must select a health plan in their designated county and complete and mail back the Medi-Cal Choice form to the HCO enrollment contractor, or call the HCO enrollment contractor to submit the choice via phone within 30 days of receiving the Medi-Cal Choice form from an HCO enrollment contractor.
+If the beneficiary does not select a health plan, the HCO enrollment contractor assigns one based on DHCS criteria.